2020 Projects and Mentors

 Automated classification of deep-sea imagery: MBARI has a rich collection of underwater video and photographs, much of which has been professionally analyzed and curated.
 We are exploring state-of-the-art automated classification and analysis techniques.
 This intern will join us in this exploration, testing selected techniques against collections of underwater videos or images to detect and classify organisms of interest to MBARI scientists.
 One area we are exploring is weakly supervised methods.
 A background in computer science is required; coursework or experience in machine learning and computer vision would be an ideal background.

 Ocean Acidification Instrument Testing and Development: The ocean absorbs ~25% of human-caused carbon dioxide emissions each year, slowing the rate at which greenhouse gasses buildup in the atmosphere.
-Consequences of this process include an increase in the dissolved inorganic carbon content and a decline in the pH of ocean surface waters, commonly referred to as ocean acidification (OA).
-To monitor OA and study how it may be influencing marine carbon cycling, we are developing an instrument that will measure both the carbon dioxide and dissolved inorganic carbon content of surface waters from autonomous surface vehicles (e.g., Wave Glider and Saildrone) and platforms (e.g., moored buoys).
+This causes an increase in the dissolved inorganic carbon content and a decreases in the pH of ocean surface waters, commonly referred to as ocean acidification (OA).
+To monitor OA and study how it may be influencing marine carbon cycling, we are developing an instrument that will measure both the carbon dioxide and dissolved inorganic carbon content of surface waters from autonomous surface vehicles (e.g., Wave Glider) and platforms (e.g., moored buoys).

-We are looking for an intern to join our team and assist in instrument development through laboratory testing, field trials, and data analysis.
-The intern will have opportunities to run instrument trials in the MBARI test tank and conduct field work from small boats and MBARI research vessels.
+We are looking for an intern to join our team and assist in instrument development through laboratory testing as well as data analysis.
+The intern may have opportunities to run instrument trials in the MBARI test tank and conduct field work from small boats and MBARI research vessels.
 Successful candidates will have some experience with analytical chemistry and be familiar with a programming language (MATLAB or Python) that can be used to analyze data.

 Bioluminescence and jellies: This intern will select from a range of topics related to the biodiversity, ecology, bioluminescence, and fluorescence of gelatinous zooplankton.
 Depending on the intern’s specific interests, the project could involve molecular biology and sequence analysis, behavior, morphology, chemistry, processing of oceanographic data, or analysis of transcriptome data from a variety of deep-sea organisms.
 For an interested candidate, there is also a possibility of contributing to the development of a plankton web page.
 Successful applicants will show a special interest in one of these sub-topics, and have a passing familiarity with the literature and subject matter.
 The goal for the summer is for the intern to contribute results to a publication in a peer-reviewed journal.